itislu/42-Webserv/docs/CONTRIBUTING.md

    - If you want to choose explicitly who should review your PR, request a reviewer.
    - You can request multiple reviewers if you think more pairs of eyes should take a look.

+   All requested reviewers have to approve in order to merge the PR.
+If needed, a review request can be removed again.

 ## Dependent pull request

 If you need to start work that depends on changes from a branch that is still under review (not yet merged):